arrowheadapps/strapi-connector-firestore/README.md

 Be aware that the Strapi Admin console can very quickly consume several thousand read and write operations in just a few minutes of usage.

 Particularly, when viewing a collection in the Strapi Admin console, the console will count the collection size, which will incur a read operation for every single document in the collection.
-This would be disasterous for quota usage for large collections.
+This would be disastrous for quota usage for large collections.
 This is why it is highly recommended to apply the `maxQuerySize` setting, and to set it as low as possible.

 For more info on pricing, see the [pricing calculator](https://firebase.google.com/pricing#blaze-calculator).